Azure-Samples/communication-services-dotnet-quickstarts/MoveParticipantsSample/MoveParticipantsSample/readme.md

 ### 6. General Debugging Tips
 - Check application logs for detailed error messages.
-- Ensure all environment variables and configuration settings are correct.
+- Ensure all configuration settings are correct.
 - Restart your application and Dev Tunnel after making configuration changes.
 - Review Azure Portal for resource status and quotas.